ronibd0/wp-bdm/README.md

 	- Colors & background: Choose your default background color, body color, theme color and link color.
 	- Typography: Choose your default body font & set default font size to H1 to H6 tags, Site title, tagline & blog post title on archive page and single page.

-### ASTRA Child Theme ###
+### Bdmeter Child Theme ###

-There are multiple ways you can use a child theme with the Astra Theme, Use any one method mentoned below to create a child theme or use a child theme we have created.
+There are multiple ways you can use a child theme with the Bdmeter Theme, Use any one method mentoned below to create a child theme or use a child theme we have created.

-1. Download the child theme from Github - https://github.com/brainstormforce/astra-child/releases/latest/
+1. Download the child theme from Github - https://github.com/ronibd0/bdmeter-child/releases/latest/
 2. More information on creating child theme. - https://developer.wordpress.org/themes/advanced-topics/child-themes/

 ### Screenshot & WP-Preview Starter Content Licenses ###

-Screenshot image is a collage of actual sites created using the Astra WordPress Theme.
+Screenshot image is a collage of actual sites created using the Bdmeter WordPress Theme.

 Icons used are all licensed under Massachusetts Institute of Technology ( MIT ) License ( https://heroicons.com )